mhutshow/mhutshow/README.md

 <h3 align="center">A Full Stack Mobile & Web Developer</h3>

 <p align="center">
-As a Full-Stack Software Developer with 5+ years of experience in software design, development, and writing clean, maintainable code, I have worked extensively with Java, Dart, JavaScript, React, Node.js, Flutter, AWS, Azure, WordPress, and more.
+As a Full-Stack Software Developer with 5+ years of experience in software design, development, and writing clean, maintainable code, I have worked extensively with Java, Dart, JavaScript, React, Node.js, Flutter, AWS, Azure, and more.
 I have produced multiple production web and mobile applications and collaborated with both large and small-scale companies globally.
 </p>

 <p align="center">